saumitraaditya/edgevpnio.github.io/_pages/stunturn.md

 # Introduction

-EdgeVPN supports NAT traversal using two mechanisms: [STUN](https://en.wikipedia.org/wiki/STUN) (Session Traversal Utilities for NAT), and [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) (Traversal Using Relays around NAT).
+EdgeVPN.io supports NAT traversal using two mechanisms: [STUN](https://en.wikipedia.org/wiki/STUN) (Session Traversal Utilities for NAT), and [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) (Traversal Using Relays around NAT).

 STUN works for the majority of deployed NATs: the [cone-type NATs, including full-cone, port-restricted cone, and address-restricted cone](https://en.wikipedia.org/wiki/Network_address_translation).
 If your deployment only has cone-type NATs, STUN is sufficient.
 However, if your nodes are behind symmetric NATs, you will need also TURN.

 This document describes a couple of possible ways you can deploy your own STUN and TURN servers - they assume you are using Ubuntu Linux 14.04 or later.
-You may also use existing Internet services - free STUN servers are available (such as the Google STUN servers EdgeVPN is configured with by default), and pay-per-use TURN services also exist, e.g. [Xirsys](http://www.xirsys.com).
+You may also use existing Internet services - free STUN servers are available (such as the Google STUN servers EdgeVPN.io is configured with by default), and pay-per-use TURN services also exist, e.g. [Xirsys](http://www.xirsys.com).

 Open-source XMPP servers [eJabberd](https://www.ejabberd.im/) and [Openfire](https://www.igniterealtime.org/projects/openfire/) both offer STUN services, facilitating deployment if you are using either of these as your XMPP servers. eJabberd also offers a TURN service.